 These days it’s extremely common for the average buyer to immediately go look through online listings to begin the house search.

 While we do encourage buyers to use these online listing databases, it’s important to keep in mind that financial data and estimated prices for homes on these sites are often pulled from whatever tax data the site can get their hands on.

 This means the data can be rather out of date, you should take any estimate data with a grain of salt, and do not heavily rely on it when narrowing down your favorite properties.

 An opportunity that is underutilized by qualifying buyers, down payment assistance grants come in many shapes and forms, but often act as a low- or interest-free second mortgage.

 These grants vary wildly based on their individual terms, but you’ll find that some are forgiven or deferred if you make a certain number of payments on your first mortgage on time.
-Searching online for the grants offered in your state could be a boon, especially if you’re buying a house in Los Angeles for the first time.
+Searching online for the grants offered in your state could be a boon, especially if you’re buying a house in Riverside for the first time.

 Not all mortgages are alike, and you want to look to see if you qualify for any specialized programs that could save you money.

 The two biggest government programs in the United States are USDA loans and VA loans.